 Always start with structural integrity by assessing the gauge and size of the steel columns used- 11-gauage, 3″x3″ is the best.
 Then consider space requirements and included features.

-I recommend considering warranty too.
 More affordable racks tend to come with shorter guarantees (as Titan’s X-3 demonstrates perfectly), but we’re talking about steel frames here, so there shouldn’t be much breakdown that occurs.

-That about does it.
 If you have any questions or comments, please leave them and I’ll get back to ya soon.

 I ended up purchasing the t3 titan foldable rack for my garage and was wondering if the rogue stringer would fit the titan rack.
 I would really love the stringer look over the 2×8 lumber